 The Benben Stone had remarkable properties and functions in Egyptian Mythology.
 It was the place where the first sun rays fell every morning.
 This function connected it with Ra, the sun god.
 The Benben Stone gave powers and enlightenment to anybody in its surroundings.
 In this sense, it was a coveted item.

 Worship of the Benben Stone

 Due to its importance, scholars believe that the Egyptians kept the Benben stone in the city of Heliopolis.
 The city of Heliopolis was the religious center of Ancient Egypt and the place where the Egyptians believed creation had taken place.
-Since the Benben stone was a significant part of their culture, the Egyptians guarded it as a sacred relic in the sanctuary of Atum in Heliopolis.
-However, at some point in history, the original Benben Stone disappeared.
-The location of the original stone is still unknown.
+According to the Egyptian Book of the Dead, since the Benben stone was a significant part of their culture, the Egyptians guarded it as a sacred relic in the sanctuary of Atum in Heliopolis.
+However, at some point in history, the original Benben Stone is said to have disappeared.

 Associations of the Benben Stone

 Apart from its associations with creation and the gods Atum and Ra, the Benben stone had strong connections with other symbols inside and outside Ancient Egypt.